STRATEGIC OVERVIEW

 National Quantum Strategy Six Areas

-The 2018 NSTC report, “A National Strategic Overview for Quantum Information Science,” sets the Nation’s strategy for ensuring continued leadership in quantum information science.
+The 2018 NSTC report, “A National Strategic Overview for Quantum Information Science,” set the Nation’s strategy for ensuring continued leadership in quantum information science.
 The strategy contains six areas of policy (science, workforce, industry, infrastructure, economic security, and international cooperation), but they can be summarized in three sentences:

 1. Getting the science right by understanding the applications and timelines by which QIS will benefit society, and the roadblocks we must overcome to get there.